Fohdeesha/lab-docu/documentation/icx64xx.md

 ```
 It will boot into the full OS and you can continue to the next section.

-**Note:**: if you get an error stating `factory set-default` is not a valid command, this means your switch has a very old bootloader.
+**Note:** If you get an error stating `factory set-default` is not a valid command, this means your switch has a very old bootloader.
 To clear the existing passworded config in this case, do the following:
 ```
 #only follow this section if factory set-default did not work
 no password